yoyongxuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to sort students by a specified exam.
-2. Address Book shows a sorted list of persons from the lowest score to highest.
+2. CadetHQ shows a sorted list of persons from the lowest score to highest.
 Those with unrecorded scores for the specified exam will have their names pushed to the bottom of the list.

     Use case ends.